Fire in the Sky: Box office

-The film also had many favorable reviews.
+Critical response

+Reviews for Fire in the Sky have been mixed.
+Reappraisals years after its release have sometimes been more generous to its strengths.
+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on 17 critics, indicating "mixed or average" reviews.

+In 2009 Troy Brownfield of the "Today" show ranked this film among the top ten examples of alien abductions.
+He wrote "many concur that its experimentation scene is truly frightening."

+In 2018 Jeff Spry of Syfy said that after 25 years, it "was still a frightening flick".
 John Ferguson of the Radio Times wrote, "Lieberman wisely concentrates on the emotional impact of the event on a close-knit circle of friends and family, although the eventual revelation of the abduction is genuinely scary.
 D. B. Sweeney shines in the lead role and there's good support."

+Some reviews at the time praised specific elements of the film.

 Entertainment Weekly journalist Owen Gleiberman suggested that "It almost doesn't matter if you don't believe any of this stuff.
 For a few queasy minutes, Fire in the Sky lets you meditate on the aliens in your imagination."

 Critic Roger Ebert said, "The scenes inside the craft are really very good.
 They convincingly depict a reality I haven't seen in the movies before, and for once I did believe that I was seeing something truly alien, and not just a set decorator's daydreams."
 However, he felt that "there's not enough detail about the aliens, and the movie ends on an inconclusive and frustrating note."

-Chris Hicks of the Deseret News found that Fire in the Sky "leans in favor of believers, suggesting that all of this really did happen.
-And some of it is fairly entertaining."
+Chris Hicks of the Deseret News said that Fire in the Sky suggests the events actually happened and "some of it is fairly entertaining."
 However, he disliked the film's sober tone and would have preferred it be "more humorous or satirical, without necessarily sacrificing the sense that these characters believe it all."

 Critic James Berardinelli applauded the "stunning, gut-wrenching realism" of the abduction scenes, but called the film a "muddled-up mess" that "can't make up its mind whether it wants to be horror, drama or science-fiction."
-The X-Files creator Chris Carter and executive producer Frank Spotnitz were impressed by Patrick's performance in the film, which led to his casting Patrick as FBI Special Agent John Doggett for the series' eighth season in 2000.

-Comedian/actor Patton Oswalt put Fire in the Sky on his Top 5 Sci-Fi Films in an interview for GQ.
+Vincent Canby of The New York Times noted that the film "treats the story with cautious, unimaginative, quite boring politeness."